veselovvv/NumberFactsTestApp/README.md

 The app has 2 screens.

-Main screen is divided into two parts.
-The upper part has a field for entering a number and 2 buttons (for getting a fact about an entered number and random number).
+The main screen is divided into two parts.
+The upper part has a field for entering a number and 2 buttons (for getting a fact about an entered number and a random number).
 The lower part displays the history of facts.
 Clicking on a fact opens a second screen.

 The second screen displays a number and a fact.